1971 Triumph TR6

 After years of market & racetrack success, Triumph was on a roll, at the end of the 1960s.
 But times were a'changin', as they say.
 DOHC 450 Hondas & of course the mighty Honda 750 Four changed the game.
 Triumph twins were no longer the weapon of choice for high-performance riders.
 They were beginning to show their obsolescence.
 The Japanese motorcycle makers, Honda in particular, were advancing the art & science of motorcycles, motorcycle design & manufacture, looking for new & better ways to do things.
 The British motorcycle industry, at the time, were trying to find ways to reuse their old, antiquated designs & tooling, they didn't want to invest in new designs or manufacturing techniques.
 Some of the tooling used to build the 1971 Triumph TR6 were more than 3 decades old, by this time!
 Some machines were worn so badly that blocks of wood had to be used to take up the play!!

-ABOVE: The new 1971 models were actually very handsome machines, and looked much more modern than the earlier machines.
+ABOVE: The new 1971 Triumph TR6 was actually a very handsome machine, and looked much more modern than the earlier machines.

 BEHIND THE SCENES SHENANIGANS